QuietEvolver/all-the-best-news/README.md

      $  "       "  express-handlebars
      $  "       "  mongoose
      $  "       "  morgan
+4. Click npm start.
+5. Navigate to localhost:3000 or
+6. Navigate to https://atb-news.herokuapp.com/ and enjoy!

 ## Known Bugs
 * No known bugs at this time.